FretLink raises $6.4 million to make trucks run like clockwork

 Don’t you love it when there’s a fragmented market with many different actors and outdated tech products?
 French startup FretLink is using all the tips in the startup handbook and applying them to a neglected industry — the trucking industry.

-FretLink a software-as-a-service marketplace connecting companies that need to send big piles of stuff with thousands of transportation companies.
+FretLink is a software-as-a-service marketplace connecting thousands of transportation companies with companies that need to send big piles of stuff.
 And the startup just raised $6.4 million (€6 million) from Daphni, Elaia Partners and Breega Capital.

 If you’re like me, you don’t know much about the transportation industry.
 Sure, you know the names of a few big logistics companies that bring you your Amazon packages.
 But it’s a bit more mysterious if you think about the pallets that move from one warehouse to another.